 When a receiver power fail alarm is activated the following sequence is started :-

-- 1. Power Failed LED is lit and NEW ALARMS are displayed on the LCD display. - 2.
-Audible alarm sounds. - 3.
-Audible alarm can be muted by pressing the mute button or an acknowledgement from a mobile telephone. - 4.
-Telephone sequence starts. - 5.
-Once power is restored power fail led flashes.
-To extinguish this LED press the Mute /Clear button until the buzzer bleeps.
+1. Alarm Activated LED and Power Failed LED is lit.

+- 2. Audible alarm sounds. - 3.
+Audible alarm can be muted by pressing the mute button or an acknowledgement from a mobile telephone.